-A Employer sponsored group health plans must offer special enrollees the same benefits that would be available if you were enrolling for the first time.
-They cannot require you to pay more for the same coverage than other individuals who enrolled when first eligible for the plan.
+A Special enrollees must be offered the same benefits that would be available if you were enrolling for the first time.
+You cannot be required to pay more for the same coverage than other individuals who enrolled when first eligible for the plan.